Understanding Our Emotional Reactions

 Why This Matters

 Reacting with yelling, silence, or withdrawal can damage our relationships.
-It can cause confusion, hurt feelings, or leave others feeling unloved.
+It can confuse, hurt feelings, or leave others feeling unloved.

 As psychiatrist Dr. Bessel van der Kolk says, sometimes we react to current problems using pain from the past.
 That’s why these moments feel so intense.